-In this work the Spring layout will be used as it represents one of the most spread strategy in graph visualization and shows aesthetically pleasing results.
+Graphs are traditional and powerful tools for visually representing sets of data and the relations among them by drawing a dot or circle for every vertex, and an arc between two vertices if they are connected by an edge.
+If the graph is directed, the direction is indicated by drawing an arrow.
+The pioneering work of W. T. Tutte [13] was very influential in the subject of graph drawing, in particular he introduced the use of linear algebraic methods to obtain graph drawings.
+Basically, there are generally accepted aesthetic rules to draw a graph [14], which include: distribute nodes and edges evenly, avoid edge crossing, display isomorphic substructures in the same manner, minimize the bends along the edges.
+However, since it is quite impossible to meet all rules at the same time, some of them conflict with each other or they are very computationally expensive, practical graphical layouts are usually the results of compromise among the aesthetics.
+There exists different graph visualization layouts in literature, such as: the Tree Layout, the Space Division Layout, the Matrix Layout and the Spring Layout[15], to mention a few.
+The latter will be used in this work and it is worth to spending few words on it.
+Spring layout, also known as Force-Directed layout, is a popular strategy for general graph visualization.
+The strategy consists in modeling the graph as physical systems of rings or springs.
+The attractive idea about spring layout is that the physical analogy can be very naturally extended to include additional aesthetic information by adjusting the forces between nodes.
+As one of the first few practical algorithms for drawing general graphs, spring layout is proposed by Eades in 1984 [16].
+Since then, his method is revisited and improved in different ways [17].
+Mathematically, Spring layout is based on a cost (energy) function, which maps different layouts of the same graph to different non-negative numbers.
+Through approaching the minimum energy, the layout results reaches better and better aesthetically pleasing results.
+The main differences between different spring approaches are in the choice of energy functions and the methods for their minimization.
 Specifically concerning the visualization of WordNet, there are not many works in the literature.
-In [30], the authors make an attempt to visualize the WordNet structure from the vantage point of a particular word in the database, this in order to overcome the down-side of the large coverage of WordNet, i.e., the difficulty to get a good overview of particular parts of the lexical database.
-An attempt to apply design paradigms to generate visualizations that maximize the usability and utility of WordNet is made in [31], whereas, in [32] a radial, spacefilling layout of hyponymy (IS-A relation) is presented with interactive techniques of zoom, filter, and details-on-demand for the task of document visualization, exploiting the WordNet lexical database.
+In [18], the authors make an attempt to visualize the WordNet structure from the vantage point of a particular word in the database, this in order to overcome the down-side of the large coverage of WordNet, i.e., the difficulty to get a good overview of particular parts of the lexical database.
+An attempt to apply design paradigms to generate visualizations which maximize the usability and utility of WordNet is made in [19], whereas, in [20] a radial, spacefilling layout of hyponymy (IS-A relation) is presented with interactive techniques of zoom, filter, and details-on-demand for the task of document visualization, exploiting the WordNet lexical database.
 The visualization approach used in this work uses the Spring layout to draw the graph-based representation of WordNet in Cytoscape and a tag cloud-based strategy to represent the synonim rings from WordNet.
-Moreover, as a general rule the principled representation methodology we agree on is the Visual Information Seeking Mantra presented by Scheiderman in [33].
+Moreover, as a general rule the principled representation methodology we agree on is the Visual Information Seeking Mantra presented by Scheiderman in [21].
 It can be summarized as follows: "overview first, zoom and filter, then details-on-demand".